Steppschuh/bachelors-thesis/Benchmarks/data_transmission.md

 ## Data Transmission Duration
-The average delay between *"Started sending a data batch from an Android Wear device"* and *"Received the data batch on a connected Android handset"* while using JSON serialization to transfer data.
+The average delay between *"Started sending a data batch from an Android Wear device"* and *"Received the data batch on a connected Android handset"*.

+---

+### Benchmark #1

 #### Measured operations
 - Generate request response (watch)